How to Create a Before and After Image Slider in Squarespace

 }

-Now go to the page you want to add your image slider to and create a Code block.
+Now go to the page you want to add your image slider to and click Add Block then Code block.
 Add this code to the block.
 Replace 'beforeURL' and 'afterURL' with the URLs to your before and after images.

 <style>